JulienWaite/project-num-guess/README.md

 FIXES (in order of priority)
-- Improve the flow
-- Simplify functions (especially bindStartButton and bindReset)
-- Restart game returns to selection screen
-- Ensure orientation remains the same for each game
 - Prevent game from hanging if nobody guesses <-- unlikely to happen but will break game